testdrivenio/flask-docker-traefik/draft.md

     return jsonify(hello="world")
 ```

-Then, to configure the Flask CLI tool to run and manage the app from the command line, add a _manage.py_ file to the "web" directory:
+Then, to configure the Flask CLI tool to run and manage the app from the command line, add the following to *services/web/manage.py*:

 ```python
 from flask.cli import FlaskGroup